New Student Immigration Information

 Electronic Travel Authorization (eTA)

-Electronic Travel Authorization (eTA) is a requirement for visa-exempt foreign nationals entering Canada by air.
+Travellers who do not require a Temporary Resident Visa (TRV) to enter Canada, may require an Electronic Travel Authorization (eTA)instead.
 To view the list of countries whose citizens require an eTA, please visit Canada.ca/eTA.
 An eTA is electronically linked to your passport.
 It is valid for up to five years or until the passport expires, whichever comes first.
 If you get a new passport, you will need to get a new eTA.

 You can verify the status and expiration of your eTA by using the Check eTA status tool.
 To do this, you will need the eTA number noted on the email confirmation and details from the passport you used to apply for your eTA.